Redecorating/archinstall-mbp/README.md

    ```
 5. Enable Bluetooth with `systemctl enable bluetooth` if you want it.

-At the profiles section, you **need** to select the "apple-t2" profile.
-The
-apple-t2 profile will ask you if you want a second profile.

 ## What does it install?

 Installs Archinstall to the live session if it's missing (as the latest